Neil Sedaka: Now: Singles releases

 Elektra issued two 45 rpm singles featuring material from this album.
 The first one featured "My World Keeps Slipping Away" (b/w "Love Is Spreading Over the World"), which reached No. 36 on the US Adult Contemporary Chart.
 The second single featured "Losing You" (b/w "On the Road Again"), but did not chart.
 (This single also saw a European release on the Polydor label.)

 CD re-issue from vinyl

 In 2013, a bootleg album was released on CD in selected European Union countries, from vinyl.

-In November 2022, the album was officially reissued on CD and digital streaming platforms along with three other albums Sedaka released on the Elektra label between 1977-1981.
+In November 2022, the album was officially reissued on CD and digital streaming platforms along with three other albums Sedaka released on the Elektra label between 1977 and 1981.